Structural Engineer Reports & Surveys — Vetted & Insured

 What does a structural engineer do?

 Structural engineers calculate the loads, sizes, and connections of structural elements — beams, columns, foundations, retaining walls, lintels — and certify they're adequate.
 For Irish homeowners, the most common engagements are knock-through projects (removing a load-bearing wall), extensions, loft conversions, basement digs, and structural defects (cracks, subsidence, bowing walls).
+Structural engineer reports and surveys are the other big category — a pre-purchase structural survey before you buy, a crack or subsidence report when movement appears, or an engineer's report for a mortgage lender or solicitor during a sale.

 Common structural engineer services